wizioo/wp-catalogue/readme.txt

 4. The product editor in WP-Admin

 == Changelog ==

+= 1.5 =
+* Bug fix - fixed scale and crop function
+* Bug fix - fixed module output (now it uses return not echo) so that you can place the catalogue at any position on a page with text either before or after it
+* Bug fix/work-around - added fields in settings for Inner Page template header and footer as a work-around for users experiencing theme issues with inner page layout template.
+See FAQ for more info

 = 1.4 =
 * Bug fix - breadcrumb all products link